 2021-2021 Team (upper panel from the left: Dr. Johny, Dr. Luna, Grace, Claire, Shijina, and Dhananjai.
 Lower panel from the left: Peter, Medora, Kerem, Mikayla, Elaina, Emma)

 Dr. Anup Kollanoor Johny BVScAH, MVSc, PhD

-Dr. Johny is an Assistant Professor in the Department of Animal Science at the University of Minnesota, Twin Cities.
-He joined the department in December 2013 after completing his postdoctoral research/teaching training at the University of Connecticut.
-He has a doctorate in Animal Science from the University of Connecticut, Masters in Veterinary Science (in Animal Nutrition) and Bachelors in Veterinary Medicine (DVM equivalent) from the Kerala Agricultural University, India.
-His research interests broadly include alternative approaches to improving animal performance, reducing/inactivating zoonotic (multidrug resistant) pathogens, pre-and post-harvest food safety, antibiotic resistance mitigation and use of Omics technology to understand colonization and survival strategies in animal pathogens and beneficial microorganisms.
+Dr. Johny joined the department in December 2013 as an Assistant Professor – tenure track after completing his postdoctoral research/teaching training at the University of Connecticut.
+He has a doctorate in Animal Science from the University of Connecticut, Masters in Veterinary Science (in Animal Nutrition), and Bachelors in Veterinary Medicine (DVM equivalent) from the Kerala Agricultural University, India.
+His research interests broadly include alternative approaches to improving animal performance, reducing/inactivating zoonotic (multidrug-resistant) pathogens, pre-and post-harvest food safety, antibiotic resistance mitigation, and the use of Omics technology to understand colonization and survival strategies in animal pathogens and beneficial microorganisms.
 He has been consistently contributing to the applied and molecular research on using phytobiotic nutrition as an intervention strategy to control Salmonella, Campylobacter, Listeria, and Clostridium in poultry.

 Graduate Research/Teaching Assistants:

 Grace Dewi BS, MS – ANSC Ph.D. program

 2019-2020 MnDRIVE GFV Fellow; 2016-2018 Rising Scholar ANSC